-If the host intends to write to the client, then it repeatedly sends out a byte of data, with the client responding after each byte with an ACK bit.
-In this example, the host device is in Host Transmit mode and the client is in Client Receive mode.
+If the master intends to write to the slave, then it repeatedly sends out a byte of data, with the slave responding after each byte with an $\overline{\mathsf{ACK}}$ bit.
+In this example, the master device is in Master Transmit mode and the slave is in Slave Receive mode.

-If the host intends to read from the client, then it repeatedly receives a byte of data from the client, and responds after each byte with an ACK bit.
-In this example, the host device is in Host Receive mode and the client is in Client Transmit mode.
+If the master intends to read from the slave, then it repeatedly receives a byte of data from the slave, and responds after each byte with an $\overline{\mathsf{ACK}}$ bit.
+In this example, the master device is in Master Receive mode and the slave is in Slave Transmit mode.

-On the last byte of data communicated, the host device may end the transmission by sending a Stop bit.
-If the host device is in Receive mode, it sends the Stop bit in place of the last ACK bit.
+On the last byte of data communicated, the master device may end the transmission by sending a Stop bit.
+If the master device is in Receive mode, it sends the Stop bit in place of the last \overline{ACK} bit.
 A Stop bit is indicated by a low-to-high transition of the SDA line while the SCL line is held high.

-In some cases, the host may want to maintain control of the bus and re-initiate another transmission.
-If so, the host device may send another Start bit in place of the Stop bit or last ACK bit when it is in Receive mode.
+In some cases, the master may want to maintain control of the bus and re-initiate another transmission.
+If so, the master device may send another Start bit in place of the Stop bit or last $\overline{\mathsf{ACK}}$ bit when it is in Receive mode.

-The IC bus specifies three message protocols:
+The I2C bus specifies three message protocols:

-- Single message where a host writes data to a client - Single message where a host reads data from a client - Combined message where a host initiates a minimum of two writes, or two reads, or a combination of writes and reads, to one or more clients
+- · Single message where a master writes data to a slave. - · Single message where a master reads data from a slave. - Combined message where a master initiates a minimum of two writes, or two reads, or a combination of writes and reads, to one or more slaves.

 When one device is transmitting a logical one, or letting the line float, and a second device is transmitting a logical zero, or holding the line low, the first device can detect that the line is not a logical one.
 This detection, when used on the SCL line, is called clock stretching.
-Clock stretching gives client devices a mechanism to control the flow of data.
+Clock stretching gives slave devices a mechanism to control the flow of data.
 When this detection is used on the SDA line, it is called arbitration.
-Arbitration ensures that there is only one host device communicating at any single time.
+Arbitration ensures that there is only one master device communicating at any single time.

-29.3.1 Register Definitions: IC Mode
+29.3.1 Register Definitions: I2C Mode

-The MSSPx module has seven registers accessible for IC operation.
+The MSSPx module has seven registers for I2C operation.

-These registers are:
+These are:

 - MSSP Status register (SSPxSTAT)

 - MSSP Control register 1 (SSPxCON1)

 - MSSP Control register 2 (SSPxCON2)

 - MSSP Control register 3 (SSPxCON3)

 - Serial Receive/Transmit Buffer register (SSPxBUF)

 - MSSP Address register (SSPxADD)

-- IC Client Address Mask register (SSPxMSK)
+- I2C Slave Address Mask register (SSPxMSK)

-- MSSP Shift register (SSPSR) (Not directly accessible)
+- MSSP Shift register (SSPSR) not directly accessible

-SSPxCON1, SSPxCON2, SSPxCON3 and SSPxSTAT are the Control and STATUS registers in IC mode operation.
-The SSPxCON1, SSPxCON2 and SSPxCON3 registers are readable and writable.
-The lower six bits of SSPxSTAT are read-only.
-The upper two bits of SSPxSTAT are read/write.
+SSPxCON1, SSPxCON2, SSPxCON3 and SSPxSTAT are the Control and STATUS registers in I2C mode operation.
+The SSPxCON1, SSPxCON2, and SSPxCON3 registers are readable and writable.
+The lower six bits of the SSPxSTAT are read-only.
+The upper two bits of the SSPxSTAT are read/write.
 SSPSR is the Shift register used for shifting data in or out.
 SSPxBUF is the buffer register to which data bytes are written to or read from.
-SSPxADD contains the client device address when the MSSP is configured in IC Client mode.
-When the MSSP is configured in Host mode, the lower seven bits of SSPxADD act as the Baud Rate Generator reload value.
+SSPxADD contains the slave device address when the MSSP is configured in I2C Slave mode.
+When the MSSP is configured in Master mode, the lower seven bits of SSPxADD act as the Baud Rate Generator reload value.